Compare Motor Trade Insurance deals at cheap prices. Riscx Insurance provide traders insurance cover to all motor traders thought out the UK.

 If the accident is your fault, it would be expected that you would pay for the repairs in full yourself (as this would be cheaper).
 Should the accident be the cause of a third party, providing you have legal protection, we would help you claim back the cost of repairs from the third parties cover.What should I do if my insurer tells me my vehicle is non-repairable and I don't agree with their decision or valuation.

 No, you do not pay if you are claiming direct on the third parties cover.
-If you are claiming on your comprehensive cover, then you would pay the excess and we would then claim this back for you.Can I claim directly on the traders insurance of the person who caused the accident?
+If you are claiming on your comprehensive cover, then you would pay the excess and your insurer would then claim this back for you.Can I claim directly on the insurance of the person who caused the accident?

 Yes, this is known as claiming via the third party.Am I able to claim for additional costs not covered by my motor trade insurance policy?

-Yes, Riscx will assist you in claiming back for everything you are legally entitled to.What happens if the quality of repairs are not up to standard?
+Yes, your insurer will assist you in claiming back for everything you are legally entitled to.What happens if the quality of repairs are not up to standard?

 Following an accident, you will receive a call from the third parties insurer.
 Unless it has already been agreed, do not assume responsibility.
-Riscx motor claims will be in touch and will also inform you where possible who is likely to call what should be said.Is and how will my policy be affected by a fault/non-fault claim?
+Your insurers claims department will be in touch and will also inform you where possible who is likely to call what should be said.Is and how will my policy be affected by a fault/non-fault claim?

 In essence, your premium is only affected when you are at fault.
 If you are involved in an motoring incident, your file will remain open until sufficient evidence is given to say who has claimed responsibility.
 If this is the third party and their insurer has accepted that their client is at fault, then your file will be closed with no affect on your policy amount.I have been injured and had time off from work though the motoring incident, can I claim for this?

-We have been insuring motor traders and other commercial businesses alike for over 15 years.
-We have developed a good reputation for being one of the cheapest yet most flexible and reliable motor trade brokers in the country.
+The motor trade brokers we work with have been insuring traders for decades.
+We have developed a good reputation for working with the cheapest motor trade brokers in the country.
 Working closely with our board of high profile insurers, we constantly evolve to bring the best possible cover.

 Motor trade cover is for anyone working within the motor trade industry.
 Traders Insurance differs from normal cover as it provides protection for any vehicle within your possession at the time.

-You will need proof that you are a motor trader with a motor trade business to be accepted for motor trade insurance.
+You will need proof that you are a motor trader with an official business to be accepted for a traders insurance policy.

 Some level of cover, with a minimum of road risk cover being legal, it is essential for anyone in the motor trade industry, whether running a garage, buying and selling vehicles or carrying out repairs and servicing.